pchemguy/spec-kit/templates/commands/checklist.md

 - "Are visual hierarchy requirements defined with measurable criteria?
 [Clarity, Spec §FR-1]"
 - "Is the number and positioning of UI elements explicitly specified?
 [Completeness, Spec §FR-1]"
 - "Are interaction state requirements (hover, focus, active) consistently defined?
 [Consistency]"
 - "Are accessibility requirements specified for all interactive elements?
-[Coverage, Gap]"
+[Completeness]"
 - "Is fallback behavior defined when images fail to load?
-[Edge Case, Gap]"
+[Edge Case, Coverage]"
 - "Can 'prominent display' be objectively measured?
 [Measurability, Spec §FR-4]"

 ### API Requirements Quality: `api.md`